particle-iot/unishox/README.md

-# Compression and Decompression for Arduino
+# Compression and Decompression for Particle

+This library has been ported from Arundale Ramanathan's [Arduino library for Unishox 2 compression method](https://github.com/siara-cc/Unishox_Arduino_lib) for use on the Particle platforms.

 Unishox is a technique for compressing short strings.
 This library provides for Arduino the same API as the desktop version at [Unishox - Guaranteed compression for Short Strings](https://github.com/siara-cc/Unishox).